JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 * SpringEE - To fill the gap between spring and JavaEE
 * Get a check of the Google Fuchsia - which aimed to replace Linux
 * Create a DB for JavaEE Technology, version and example
-* Write an Olympic Spider to get all the althletes and events and medals from Olympics.com
+* Write an Olympic Spider to get all the athletes and events and medals from Olympics.com
   - 22 Aug 2021 - Finished For Tokyo Olympic
-  - Update - all table disigned.
+  - Update - all table designed.
   - Update - Country, sport, event table and data finished.
   - Update - Athlete partially working.
 * SMAL & oathen2 & openID connect - Due date - 31 July 2021